DECronin/liri-node-app/README.md

 4) Include screenshots, gifs or videos of the app functioning
-5) Contain a link to a deployed version of the app
+5) Contain a link to a deployed version of the app ( video or gif?)
 6) Clearly list the technologies used in the app
 7) State your role in the app development